droveda/oauth2-openidconnect-course/course02/NOTES02.md

-#### auth-code-with-pkce-trant-type
+#### auth-code-with-pkce-grant-type
 * Proof key for code exchange
 * Extemsion of the Authorization Code grant type
 * Usually used by public clients

 1. Generate a code_verifier
    1. min 43 chars and max = 128 chars
-   2. Random and impreactical to guess
+   2. Random and impractical to guess
 2. Send code_challenge with authorize request
    1. code_challenge = BASE64URL-ENCODE(SHA256(ASCII(code_verifier)))
 3. Send code_verifier with token request for grant type = code